TheBevyFlock/bevy_new_2d/docs/design.md

 ### Reasoning

-By encapsulating the spawning of a game object in a function, you save on boilerplate code and can easily change the behavior of spawning.
+By encapsulating the spawning of a game object in a custom command, you save on boilerplate code and can easily change the behavior of spawning.
 A custom command is an elegant way to then indirectly call this function from anywhere in your code.